-Stronghold 3 review
+Stronghold 3 full review

 This is a bit complicated.
 The single-player version of Stronghold 3 was provided to us by Deliver2Mac and is also available from the Mac App Store as well.
 There’s also a separate network version of the game with an online multiplayer mode that uses the Steam online gaming service.
 However, Apple only wants you to buy games from the Mac App Store so they won’t sell anything linked to Steam, which means that the multiplayer version is only available from Steam.
 Mind you, that’s probably all academic anyway, since I’m not sure that the rather leisurely pace of Stronghold 3 would lend itself to online play.

 Like its predecessors, Stronghold 3 is a strategy game in which you are put in control of a castle and a bunch of peasants.
 You then get to play king of the castle, building up your defences whilst also gathering wood and other resources, and doing your best to keep the peasants happy so that they continue to work and fight on your behalf.

 The main military campaign sees you fending off a series of attacks from The Wolf (the bad guy from the earlier Stronghold games).
 This does build up to some exciting, large-scale battles, but the game puts a strong emphasis on resource management so you’ll have to spend a lot of time tending farms and chopping down trees before your army is ready to wade into combat.